Xilinx/Vitis_Libraries/dsp/docs/src/index.rst

 AI Engine DSP Library
 =====================

-The AMD Vitis AIE DSP library consists of designs of various DSP algorithms, optimized to take full advantage of the processing power of AMD Versal |trade| Adaptive SoC devices, which contain an array of AI Engines high-performance vector processors.
+The AMD Vitis AI Engine DSP library consists of designs of various DSP algorithms, optimized to take full advantage of the processing power of AMD Versal |trade| Adaptive SoC devices, which contain an array of AI Engines high-performance vector processors.

 The library is organized into three parts:

-- L1 AIE kernels
+- L1 AI Engine kernels
-- L2 AIE graphs and VSS Makefiles
+- L2 AI Engine graphs and VSS Makefiles
 - L3 software APIs

-Currently, there are no L3 software APIs, and the recommended entry point for all library elements is an L2 AIE graph.
+Currently, there are no L3 software APIs.
+The recommended entry point for all library elements is an L2 graph for designs that include only AI Engines and a vss Makefile for designs including both AI Engine and PL components.

 For more information, refer to :ref:`INTRODUCTION`.

-The Vitis AIE DSP Library provides a SSR FFT implementation targeting AIE, as well as various SSR Finite Impulse Response (FIR) filters, SSR Direct Digital Synthesis (DDS), and General Matrix Multiply (GeMM) implementation.
+The Vitis AIE DSP Library provides a SSR FFT implementations, various SSR Finite Impulse Response (FIR) filters, SSR Direct Digital Synthesis (DDS), and General Matrix Multiply (GeMM) implementation.
 For a full list of available DSP functions, refer to :ref:`DSP_LIB_FUNC`.

 .. toctree::
    :caption: Introduction